Rishil-Kathiriya/Automation/README.md

 ## 🙌 Contribute

-Have an idea or script?
+Have an idea or Script?
 Feel free to **open a PR** or suggest improvements in the [issues](https://github.com/Rishil-Kathiriya/Automation/issues) section.

 ---